 In a recent interview with The Irish Times, Brody Sweeney discussed expanding the brand, US cloud kitchens, targeting the UK market and more.

-Brody founded Camile Thai back in 2010, and over the last 11 years, the restaurant franchise has grown substantially.
-It’s now a 35-outlet-strong franchise, which Brody sat down with The Irish Times to talk about.
-The interview was full of fascinating insights, and this article is the second of three sharing those.
-Today, you’ll learn about robotic cooking equipment and the business’s rollout of smaller takeaway outlets.
+Brody founded Camile Thai in 2010, and over the last 11 years, the restaurant franchise has grown substantially.
+Brody’s interview with The Irish Times was full of fascinating insights, and this article is the first of three sharing those.
+Today, you’ll learn about Brody’s political history, his US cloud kitchen operations and his continued expansion in the UK.